 It may take a while before your recovery begins to feel real and your fears are somewhat relieved.
 You can learn more about what to look for and how to learn to live with the chance of cancer coming back in Living With Uncertainty: The Fear of Cancer Recurrence.

 For other people, the cancer may never go away completely.
 These people may get regular treatments to try to help keep the cancer in check.
 Learning to live with cancer that does not go away can be hard and stressful.
 It has its own type of uncertainty.
-Our document When Cancer Doesn't Go Away, talks more about this.
+See When Cancer Doesn't Go Away for more about this.

 Almost any cancer treatment can have side effects.
 Some may last for a few weeks or months, but others can be permanent.
 To some extent, how often you have follow up visits and tests will depend on the stage of your cancer and the chance of it coming back.
 Please tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.
 Use this time to ask your health care team questions and discuss any concerns you might have.